ontio/neo-go-compiler/README.md

 use ```--help``` to get detail information

 ## Neo and Ontology
-Smart contract on Neo and Ontology has some different on their APIs
+Smart contract for Neo and Ontology has some difference on their APIs

 | No   | Ontology            | Neo             |      |
 | ---- | ------------------- | --------------- | ---- |